 I have been thinking about my financial future.
-Currently, i am Engineering student and therefore my income is quite limited to how much i can work.
-Through my ~2 years of investing i have found what works for me in terms of asset/investment types.
-Even though i have not had kind of money to invest in real estate or being an business investor i have tried stocks, index funds, mutual funds, cryptocurrencies and P2P lending.
+Currently, I am Engineering student and therefore my income is quite limited to how much I can work.
+Through my ~2 years of investing I have found what works for me in terms of asset/investment types.
+Even though I have not had kind of money to invest in real estate or being a business investor I have tried stocks, index funds, mutual funds, cryptocurrencies, and P2P lending.
 To make a long story short, I am focusing on positive cash flow.

-After a period of stock picking i found that the costs (commissions and fee) are way to high to actually make any money on my modest income.
+After a period of stock picking, I found that the costs (commissions and fees) are way too high to actually make any money on my modest income.
 However, a way to be present in the stock market is through index funds and mutual funds.
 I have been putting some money into a monthly index fund contribution to keep a diversified portfolio in the stock market.

 My girlfriend and I want to own our own house.
 This is not to compete in the popularity contest of who can get the biggest and fanciest house.
-However, we would like to do what ever to the house, and we will have the peace of mind that there is no landlord who throws us to the street.
-We are planning to find a house which we will live in to the end of our days (or retirement home).
-With the current interest rates we could potentially get a fixed 0,5% interest rate on the mortgage.
-However, for now we are both students and cannot afford a house.
+However, we would like to do whatever to the house, and we will have the peace of mind that there is no landlord who throws us to the street.
+We are planning to find a house where we will live until the end of our days (or retirement home).
+With the current interest rates, we could potentially get a fixed 0,5% interest rate on the mortgage.
+However, for now, we are both students and cannot afford a house.
 Therefore, we will wait a couple of years before looking at purchasing a house.

 My Estimated 5-Years Outlook

 Whether we will have a market collapse or not I will work towards making this plan go as calculated.
-The outlook it focused on passive income and not net worth which other financial freedom bloggers commonly use.
+The outlook is focused on passive income and not net worth which other financial freedom bloggers commonly use.
 Many financial freedom (retire early) bloggers use net worth as a measure for when they can retire.
 In which they will use their net worth as a mean to pay the bills.
 However, I will use passive income as a mean to pay the bills when the time comes to quitting my job.
-However, as you will see in my 5 year outlook it is not any time soon i will get out of the corporate 9 to 5 jobs.
+However, as you will see in my 5-year outlook it is not any time soon I will get out of the corporate 9 to 5 jobs.

-I am in the fortunate situation that i get paid to go to university.
-Here in Denmark you are paid 6.300 DKK (€845) for attending education.
-Furthermore, i have a part time job decides the university.
-This means that i will not have to take on debt for an education.
-This is also why i am going all out and getting a Master degree (already got the Bachelor).
+I am in the fortunate situation that I get paid to go to university.
+Here in Denmark, you are paid 6.300 DKK (€845) for attending education.
+Furthermore, I have a part-time job besides the university.
+This means that I will not have to take on debt for an education.
+This is also why I am going all out and getting a Master’s degree (already got the Bachelor).

-With an Masters Engineering degree I should conservatively be able to bring in 35.000 DKK (€4.700).
-I expect to be good at my job as I have a tendency to dive deep into subjects i am working on.
-Therefore i am calculating a annual raise of approximately 2.500 DKK (€335).
+With a Masters Engineering degree I should conservatively be able to bring in 35.000 DKK (€4.700).
+I expect to be good at my job as I have a tendency to dive deep into subjects I am working on.
+Therefore I am calculating an annual raise of approximately 2.500 DKK (€335).
 Looking at salary statistics it seems to be realistic.

 On my about page you can read my income goals.
-However, to actually live comfortable of passive investment income i would need to earn at least €60.000 per year.
+However, to actually live comfortable with passive investment income I would need to earn at least €60.000 per year.
 This translates into about €5.000 per month.
 Auuuuch, that is a lot of money.
-To get €60.000 per year i need €600.000 invested at 10% return.
-Based on the historic returns from index funds, P2P lending and crypto returns i think it is possible that my overall year-to-year return can be 10 percent.
+To get €60.000 per year I need €600.000 invested at a 10% return.
+Based on the historic returns from index funds, P2P lending and crypto return I think it is possible that my overall year-to-year return can be 10 percent.

 Financials of Today (2019)